LexSong/wsl-setup/README.md

        dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
        dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart

-   to enable WSL and Virtual Machine Platform.
+   **Restart** the machine to enable WSL and Virtual Machine Platform.

 2. Download and install the Linux kernel update package: